Kenshiki Labs

 • Neurosurgery — observability.
 In Workshop: returned telemetry and repeat-pass behavior.
 In Refinery/Clean Room: local model telemetry and hidden-state probes.

 One pipeline.
 Three deployment models.
-The difference is where the model runs and how much you can prove about what it did.
+The difference is where the model runs and how much runtime evidence you have about what it did.

 • Workshop: shared Kadai or model API gateway.
 Full pipeline audit.
 L1–L3 evaluation (no hidden-state probes).